cliffparnitzky/TinyMceZUpClassic/README.md

 Contao Extension: TinyMceZUpClassic
 ===================================

-Special TinyMCE setup which creates the toolbars known from TinyMCE 3.
+Special TinyMCE setup which creates the toolbars and applies the settings known from TinyMCE 3.

 For more information see [TinyMcePluginLoader](https://github.com/cliffparnitzky/TinyMcePluginLoader).